 The Worst Person in the World may sound like a stereotypical indie coming-of-age flick upon reading its simple synopsis, but Joachim Trier’s empathetic exploration of one lost soul’s search for her place in this great wide world is a compelling and candid crusade that audience members of any age can relate to, while his subversive structure upends all expectations for a story of this sort and refocuses our attention on the finer things in life, asking us to take a break from trying to come up with a “grand plan” for ourselves and merely enjoy the ride.
 And, in the process, it provides reassurance to all those who wander that they too will someday find their way.

 The Worst Person in the World premiered at TIFF on September 11, 2021.
+The film will have a theatrical release in the US on February 4, 2022 and in the UK and Ireland on March 25, 2022.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam